Work together to plan for goal-oriented action

 1

-An Outcome Measurement Tool (OMT) was a useful way for a practitioner to structure a discussion about the observations and evidence collected by members of the team, and how they related to the goals and aspirations of the mokopuna and whānau.
+An Outcome Measurement Tool (OMT) is a useful way for a practitioner to structure a discussion about the observations and evidence collected by members of the team, and how they related to the goals and aspirations of the mokopuna and whānau.
 The process included the voice of the mokopuna, and the observations of the educator and whānau.
 The team could acknowledge that the mokopuna had a lack of confidence in their literacy skills and needed more time to process information.
 This had impacted on the participation of the mokopuna and their progress and achievement in lessons – understanding which shaped the initial plan.

 2